Configure Handover for an Agent Stack

 - Once everything is collected, the conversation should move to

-handover_pending, then to the destination team’s queue (you’ll see this on the live channel; the testing tab simulates the flow).
+handover_pending, then to the destination team’s queue (you’ll see this on the live channel; the testing tab simulates the flow). - If the handover cannot be resolved after repeated attempts, the normal fallback depends on the handover mode.
+With

 Recipe: a simple two-team setup